congpt-imt/nelMobile/README.md

 ### React Native
 Node comes with npm.\
-Run the following command in CMD:
+Run the following command in CMD to install the React Native:

 ```
 npm install -g react-native-cli